4-Fluoroamphetamine: Neurotoxicity

 4-FA does not cause long-lasting depletion of brain serotonin, unlike its analogs 4-CA and 4-BA.
 This is thought to "reflect the inability of the fluoro-compound to be metabolized in the same way as the other haloamphetamines."

 Neurotoxicity does not increase down the series of para-halogenated amphetamine derivatives, even though serotonin releasing potency does follow this trend.
 For example, 4-iodoamphetamine is less toxic than is 4-chloroamphetamine.
 Hence, this property is not related to serotonin releasing potency as such, since PAL-287 was reported to be not at all neurotoxic even though it is a powerful 5-HT releasing agent.
 It is unclear where 4-methylamphetamine fits in on the neurotoxicity scale.
 The extensive serotonergic neurotoxicity of 4-chloroamphetamine (and its brominated derivative), and the increased serotonergic toxicity of 4-methylamphetamine suggest that para-substitution seems to increase overall serotonergic (neuro)toxicity, compared to amphetamine.
 Exceptions include 4-MTA, a para-substituted, non-neurotoxic amphetamine.

 Toxicology

 The LD_{50} (mouse; i.p.) of 4-FA is 46 mg/kg.

 Fluoroamphetamine (isomer not determined) in a capsule mixed with 25C-NBOMe was associated with three deaths in Melbourne in 2017.

 Legal status

 As of October 2015, 4-FA is a controlled substance in China.
 4-FA is banned in the Czech Republic.
 As of 25 May 2017 4-FA is a controlled substance in the Netherlands.
-4-FA is also controlled in Australia, Belgium, UK, Germany, Israel, Slovakia, Bulgaria, Chile, Brazil, Canada, Croatia, Sweden, New Zealand and France.
+4-FA is also controlled in Australia, Belgium, UK, Germany, Israel, Slovakia, Bulgaria, Chile, Brazil, Canada, Poland, Croatia, Sweden, New Zealand and France.

 4-FA is a controlled substance as of 27 August 2014 in South Korea.

-In the United States, on June 3, 2025 the DEA announced by federal register its intent to place 4-Fluoroamphetamine into Schedule I status with public comments closing on July 3, 2025.